xliworks/DCDL/README.md

 # DCDL
-This project implements the Matlab version of the Algorithm 2 in paper "Device-Free Localization via Dictionary Learning With Difference of Convex Programming".
+This project implements the Matlab code of DCDL algorithm in the paper "Device-Free Localization via Dictionary Learning With Difference of Convex Programming".

 The penalty function adopts Minimax Concave Penalty (MCP).